 Good Watering Practices

 Prevent overwatering by watching your succulents for growth cycles.
-When succulents are growing, they thrive on thorough watering alternating with partial drying out of the soil.
-When they are dormant, they do not use much water, and the soil needs to be drier.
+When succulents grow, they thrive on thorough watering alternating with partial drying out of the soil.
+They do not use much water when dormant, and the soil needs to be drier.
 Most succulents grow in spring and summer, but some grow in winter.
 The top layers of soil will tell you when your succulent needs water.
-Put your finger in the pot and feel if the soil 1 to 2 inches (2.5 to 5 cm) down in the pot is dry or moist.
+Put your finger in the pot and feel if the soil, 1 to 2 inches (2.5 to 5 cm) down in the pot, is dry or moist.
 Do not water if you feel moisture.
-When plants are dormant, dry soil should extend at least halfway down the pot.
-For spiny plants, use a chopstick or a wooden pencil as a probe and check the moist soil particles' tip.
+When plants are dormant, dry soil should extend halfway down the pot.
+For spiny plants, use a chopstick or a wooden pencil as a probe and check the moist soil tip of the particles.
 If you are in doubt, do not water the plant.
 Succulents can recover from underwatering, but you can not take extra water out of the plant.

 A well-draining soil mix goes a long way to keep from overwatering succulents.
 Use a commercial succulent potting soil mix or make your own, combining equal parts of an organic element such as compost or peat, coarse horticultural-grade sand, and a gritty element such as horticultural pumice, perlite, or lava fines.
-To help the potting mix dry out more quickly, give succulents a pot they can just comfortably fit in plus 1 inch (2.5 cm) of extra space.
-Repot them yearly as they grow into just the next pot size.
+To help the potting mix dry out more quickly, give succulents a pot they can comfortably fit in, plus 1 inch (2.5 cm) extra space.
+Repot the plants yearly as they grow into just the next pot size.